IntersectMBO/cardano-ledger/doc/explanations/faq.rst

 signatures.
 Transaction data must satisfy all the minting policies of all assets the transaction is attempting to mint.

-**Q. What is a token builder and what is its functionality?**

-A. A token builder is a piece of software that allows the user to define the tokens to be minted and include them in a minting transaction.
-It also ensures that the appropriate additional data needed to verify that the transaction is allowed to perform the mint is included in the transaction (see minting policy question below).

 Policy examples and ways to define policies
 ===========================================